 There will be a short-term impact on the landscape character and visual amenity of the site as a result of the presence of construction plant, vehicles, and TM.

-However, works will be restricted to the A82 carriageway boundary and will be limited to the like-for-like replacement of the carriageway surface and will be carried out over a short duration (8 nights).
+However, works will be restricted to the A85 carriageway boundary and will be limited to the like-for-like replacement of the carriageway surface and will be carried out over a short duration.
+As such, the visual impact of the works will be somewhat reduced.
+Upon completion of the works, no residual impacts are anticipated e.g., when complete the visual appearance will remain largely unaffected, with a renewed road surface and drainage system being the only discernible change.
+LLTNP will be notified of the proposed works and advised of TM in advance of the works.